IrishMorales/lightweight-cnn-for-bone-metastasis/README.md

 This study is currently ongoing.
 Documentation, notebooks, and model results may be incomplete at this point in time.

 ### MobileLookNet: A Novel Lightweight CNN
 This study introduces a novel lightweight architecture called MobileLookNet, which achieves better performance than existing state-of-the-art CNNs despite having fewer FLOPs and parameters.
 MobileLookNet exhibits ~1/3 of MobileNet's FLOPs, ~1/30 of ResNet's FLOPS, ~1/10 of MobileNet's parameters, and ~1/100 of ResNet's parameters.
-MobileLookNet surpasses MobileNet and ResNet in accuracy, precision, F1-score, and sensitivity.
+MobileLookNet surpasses MobileNet and ResNet in accuracy, precision, F1-score, and sensitivity*.

 MobileLookNet is applied to cancer detection through bone metastasis in the hopes of assisting understaffed and underfunded healthcare facilties, which often lack the computing power needed to run existing state-of-the-art models.

+*Exact figures and model architecture will be added to this README at a later time.

 ---